For students

 Sing the next note

-Play the first note, sing the note above, then play the one you sang.
-Continue up and down.
-This builds intonation and pitch awareness.
+Play a scale slowly — play the first note and sing the note right above, then play the note you were singing.
+Continue up and then down.
+How does this help your sense of intonation and finding the pitches?

 #51